phoenix5768/airbnb/README.md

 # Airbnb Price Prediction - Berlin (SoSe 2025 ML Project)

-## Authors
-Batyrkhan Abukhanov & Sirazh Gabdullin
+## Authors: Batyrkhan Abukhanov & Sirazh Gabdullin

----

 This project is part of the final assignment for the **Machine Learning course (SoSe 2025)**.
 The goal is to predict Airbnb nightly listing prices in **Berlin** using multiple data modalities such as structured listing features and potentially text or spatial data.